-Inception date for Class A Units of Phillip Money Market Fund and Class A SGD Units of Phillip Income Fund is 16 April 2001.
-Inception date for Class I SGD Units of Phillip Income Fund is 28 September 2012.
+Inception date for Class A Units (acc) of Phillip Money Market Fund is 16 April 2001.

-Source: Bloomberg L.P. as at 30 November 2017.
-Performance is calculated on a NAV-NAV basis (taking into account the Preliminary Charge of 0% (for Phillip Money Market Fund) and 3% (for Phillip Income Fund) and Realisation Charge (if any)) and with dividends (if any) reinvested taking into account any charges which would have been payable upon such reinvestment.
+Source: Bloomberg L.P..
+Performance is calculated on a NAV-NAV basis (taking into account the Preliminary Charge of 0% (for Phillip Money Market Fund) and Realisation Charge (if any)) and with dividends (if any) reinvested taking into account any charges which would have been payable upon such reinvestment.
 Investors should note that the Preliminary Charge may vary between distributors.